naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

   </tr>
 </Table>

 \* Values are estimates with 3 Gold Canari Plush.
-Time estimates are taken from optimized runs with quick KOs and a single Pokemon
+Time estimates are taken from optimized runs with quick KOs and a single Pokémon
 \*\* Le Yeah's 30x Tiny Mushroom reward can hit the 999 item limit which significantly cuts into profit.
 This maxes out in an estimated 3 hours
 \*\*\* Le Wow and Sushi High Roller give the most money but rely heavily on item rewards for that money.
 Your money-in-hand will actually decrease over time so you need initial seed money.
 You cannot run these indefinitely

-### Recommended Pokemon
+### Recommended Pokémon

 **Restaurant Le Nah**: No special considerations

-**Restaurant Le Yeah**: To avoid being stalled by Talonflame/Altaria, choose Pokemon with these attributes:
+**Restaurant Le Yeah**: To avoid being stalled by Talonflame/Altaria, choose Pokémon with these attributes:

-  - Talonflame's Flame Wheel should not be the highest damaging option against your Pokemon.
+  - Talonflame's Flame Wheel should not be the highest damaging option against your Pokémon.
 Talonflame's moves are Hurricane, Flame Wheel, U-Turn, and Steel Wing
   - The highest priority move should one-hit KO Talonflame.
 Talonflame is level 45 so the bar is fairly low.

-**Restaurant Le Wow**: The hardest restaurant which encourages high leveled and EV trained Pokemon
+**Restaurant Le Wow**: The hardest restaurant which encourages high leveled and EV trained Pokémon

 - Dragalge can solo the entire round and is likely the only solo option for long term farming.
 This leaves 5 open slots for exp training: